ahuth/emcee/README.md

 ## Installation

-Add this to your Gemfile:
+Add Emcee to your Gemfile:

     gem 'emcee'